chasepeeler/siriproxy-isy99i/README.md

 Third, in order push custom images and to support images from IP cameras requiring authentication, you need to have access to or set up a web server on your SiriProxy server to cache the camera image to push to Siri.
 Simply type `apt-get install apache2 -y`.
 The default configuration for APACHE will work.
 SiriProxy will need write permission to the `/var/www/` folder, which if you are running SiriProxy as ROOT will be able to write the camera image.

-This fork of [Hoopty3’s plugin] (https://github.com/hoopty3/siriproxy-isy99i) is just that.
-If you already have an ISY-99i and made it here, then you are already a tweaker and know it is impossible to provide a single solution that will suit everyone’s needs and configuration.
-I do not intend to merge any changes unless those are improvements in reliability or control.
-The baseline changes I made from Hoopty3’s plugin include:
-- Added Elk M1 Gold control for arming, disarming, and relay output control.
-- Added ability to push IP camera and custom images to Siri.
-- Removed the Insteon thermostat control since I have a [Nest] (http://www.nest.com) thermostat which can also be controlled by SiriProxy thanks to [Chilitechno.] (https://github.com/chilitechno/SiriProxy-NestLearningThermostat)
-- Removed dimmer control and device status since I mostly have CFL’s in my home and already have visual feedback.
-Seemed like a lot of extra code to maintain for little value added, not to mention I think there were some problems correctly parsing device status.

 See the following video for a short demonstration: http://www.youtube.com/watch?v=PXmCiaRc9XU

 I have received offers to make a donation to help offset the cost of hardware and for my time.
 If you feel so inclined you can donate thru PayPal.